anugrahjames-official/100K_Coding_Challenge/README.md

-# Welcome to Anugrah James's Coding Learning Repository
+# Welcome to Anugrah James's 100K Coding Challenge Learning Repository

-Welcome to my Coding Learning Repository!
-Here, I document my journey of mastering the programming languages.
+Welcome to my 100K Coding Challenge Learning Repository!
+Here, I document my journey of mastering the programming languages with 100K Coding Challenge by Brototype.
 This repository serves as a testament to my dedication, progress, and problem-solving abilities.

 ## About Me